HACC2016/teamkipa/README.md

 ![](https://github.com/HACC2016/teamkipa/raw/master/doc/mockups/request-visit.png)

-According to Denise Johnston, it is OK for such requests to be immediately approved.
+According to OCCC staff, it is OK for such requests to be immediately approved.
 So, the home page shows the following after selecting a visit time:

 ![](https://github.com/HACC2016/teamkipa/raw/master/doc/mockups/reserved-visit.png)